 Students will engage in research under the direction of a program faculty member, beginning in the first semester and continuing through the dissertation research.
 Under the direction of their mentor and Advisory Committee, each student must complete a Mentored Research Project (MRP) and Qualifying Exams in order to be admitted to doctoral candidacy.
-Students are required to complete the MRP no later than the end of the fifth semester and to register for at least 6 credits of Mentored Research (PSYDBS 690) while pursuing the MRP.
-Oral presentation and defense of the Mentored Research Project to program faculty will constitute the oral part of the qualifying exam.
+Students are required to complete the MRP no later than the end of the fourth semester and to register for at least 6 credits of Mentored Research (PSYDBS 690) while pursuing the MRP.
+Culmination of the MRP will result in both an oral presentation/defense and a written paper.

 All rules and requirements are subject to change by the DBS Program Committee; please contact us for up-to-date information.